ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Intro_statistics_R_18-02.md

 * as well as the latest the version of [R](https://cran.rstudio.com/) (version 4.4.2, release date 2024-10-31)
 * the free version of [RStudio](https://posit.co/download/rstudio-desktop/) installed.

-Test your knowledge here: https://www.evamariakiss.de/tutorial/rquiz/quiz_fundamentals.php

-Please note, if you get >= 50%, you are fit for this course.
-Else, try to find a Basics in R course before attending this one - we provide courses in this too!
-Materials for that course are available here: https://github.com/ELIXIREstonia/2024-10-02-R-basic